Chun Doo-hwan: Missile memorandum

-Removed political influence of Park Chung-hee
+Removed political influence of Park Chung Hee

 After his election in 1981, Chun completely rejected the presidency of Park, even going so far as to strike all references to Park's 1961 military coup from the constitution.
 Chun announced that he would be restoring justice to the government to remove the fraud and corruption of Park's tenure.

 South Korean nuclear weapons program

-Chun's government did not have the considerable political influence enjoyed by Park Chung-hee's administration.
+Chun's government did not have the considerable political influence enjoyed by Park's administration.
 His government could not ignore American influence, and he ended South Korea's nuclear weapons program.
-During this time, Chun was worried about the state of South Korean-U.S. relations, which had greatly deteriorated towards the end of Park Chung-hee's long authoritarian presidency.
+During this time, Chun was worried about the state of South Korean-U.S. relations, which had greatly deteriorated towards the end of Park Chung Hee's long authoritarian presidency.
 Chun needed to be recognized by the United States to legitimize his government.

 Political reforms

 After his inauguration, Chun clamped down on out-of-school tutoring and banned individual teaching or tutoring.
 In September 1980, Chun repealed "guilt by association" laws.
 In 1981, Chun enacted "Care and Custody" legislation; Chun believed that criminals who finish their prison time for a repeat offense should not be immediately returned to society.
 During the winter of 1984, before declaring a moratorium on the Korean economy, Chun visited Japan, where he requested a loan for $6 billion.
 With the military coup taking power and crushing the democratization movements country-wide, the citizens' political demands were being ignored, and in this way the 3S Policy (Sex, Screen, Sports) was passed.
 Based on right-wing Japanese activist Sejima Ryuzo's proposal, Chun tried to appeal to the citizens in order to ensure the success of the 1988 Seoul Olympics preparations.
 Chun rapidly enacted various measures to this end, forming professional baseball and soccer leagues, starting the broadcast of color TV throughout the nation as a whole, lessening censorship on sexually suggestive dramas and movies, making school uniforms voluntary, and so forth.
 In 1981, Chun held a large-scale festival called "Korean Breeze '81 [Kukpung81]", but it was largely ignored by the population.